mid2SUPAERO/SOMP_Ansys/README.md

 ## Dependencies

-The code was tested with the following libraries in Python >= 3.7:
+The code was tested with the following libraries in Python >= 3.9:
 - NumPy >= 1.21.5
 - SciPy >= 1.6.2
 - Matplotlib >= 3.5.1
 - jsonpickle >= 3.0.2
 - pyansys 2023.2.11:
   - ansys-mapdl-core
+  - ansys-dpf-core

 Examples may have additional dependencies:
 - mpi4py 3.0.1